Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: Numerical Results and Discussion

-Considering $K = 2$ UEs and the data detection strategies depicted in Fig.~\ref{fig:sphere_2UE}, Fig.~\ref{fig:min_SER num_BS} illustrates the impact of the number of BS antennas $M$ on the minimum achievable SER over the SNR $\rho$.
-We observe that the minimum SER monotonically decreases as $M$ grows since higher granularity in the antenna domain contributes to a proper scrambling of a larger number of the 1-bit quantized signals, thereby reducing the dispersion of the soft-estimated symbols in the vicinity of their expected values.
-For too small values of $M$, the gain from JD vanishes because the candidate points within each group of the expected values of the soft-estimated symbols become indistinguishable due to prohibitively large quantization distortion.
-Fig.~\ref{fig:fixed load} plots the minimum SER over the SNR $\rho$ against the number of UEs for $N$-JD.
-It can be readily seen that the gap in Fig.~\ref{fig:fixed load} between $N$-JD with $N=4$ and $N=1$ remains the same as expected, while the SER decreases for both cases as $M$ increases.
+Considering $K = 2$ UEs, Fig.~\ref{fig:min_SER num_BS} illustrates the impact of the number of BS antennas $M$ on the minimum achievable SER over the SNR $\rho$.
+We observe that the minimum SER decreases monotonically with increasing $M$.
+This improvement stems from the higher granularity in the antenna domain provided by larger arrays, which enhances the scrambling of 1-bit quantized signals and reduces the dispersion of the soft-estimated symbols around their expected values.
+Conversely, when $M$ is small, the benefit of JD becomes negligible because severe quantization distortion makes the candidate points (within each group of the expected values of the soft-estimated symbols) indistinguishable.
+We emphasize that, since the ADC power consumption grows exponentially with the resolution, a massive array equipped with low-resolution or 1-bit ADCs achieves a higher array gain than a system with a limited number of antennas and high-resolution ADCs under the same power budget at the BS.

+Fig.~\ref{fig:fixed load} plots the minimum SER over the SNR $\rho$ against the number of UEs for $N$-JD with a fixed load of $\frac{M}{K}=32$.
+In this figure, the UEs are equally spaced in the angular sector spanning from $45^{\circ}$ to $135^{\circ}$ with respect to the ULA's endfire direction.
+For all the values of $K$, the target UE is placed at $45^{\circ}$ and the angular spread is set to $30^{\circ}$ for all the UEs.
+We observe that $N$-JD with $N=4$ and $N=1$ exhibit an approximately constant SER gap.
+Up to $K = 5$, the SER decreases due to the improved spatial resolution offered by larger arrays, whose size grows proportionally with $K$.
+However, the SER increases for $K = 6$ as a result of the stronger interference caused by the growing overlap among the UEs' angular supports.